digidotcom/xbee-python/doc/user_doc/handling_analog_and_digital_io_lines.rst

 ADC
 ```

-When you configure an IO line as analog to digital converter (ADC), you can
+When you configure an IO line as analog to digital converter (ADC), read its
-only read its value (counts) with ``get_adc_value()``.
-In this case, the method
+value (counts) with ``get_adc_value()``.
+The method used to read ADCs is
-used to read ADCs is different than the digital I/O method, but the parameter
+different than the digital I/O method, but the parameter provided is the same:
-provided is the same: the IO line to read the value from.
+the IO line to read the value from.

 **Read ADC values**